 Remove TransUnion Fraud Alert

-Like Equifax and Experian, initial and active duty fraud alerts with TransUnion will drop off automatically when they expire, 12 months after they were initiated.
-Extended fraud alerts will be removed after 7 years.
+Like Equifax and Experian, initial and active-duty fraud alerts with TransUnion will drop off automatically when they expire, approximately 12 months after initiation.
+TransUnion removes extended fraud alerts after 7 years.

-You can also request the TransUnion fraud alert be removed before it expires by managing it online, sending the request by mail, or calling customer service at 1-800-916-8800.
+You can also request to have TransUnion delete the fraud alert before it expires by managing it online, by mail, or by calling customer service at 1-800-916-8800.

 TransUnion Removal Address